 Babies at risk of having seizures and those that have already had a seizure must be closely monitored.
 Sometimes the only sign of seizure is activity on an EEG (electroencephalography – brain activity monitoring).

 Cardiopulmonary monitoring devices may also alert the medical team that the baby may be having a seizure.
 One sign of a seizure is apnea (periodic cessation of breathing), and monitoring devices can detect this.
-In addition, breathing rate and heart rate may change during a seizure, which also can be detected on a monitor.
+In addition, breathing rate and heart rate may change during a seizure, which can also be detected on a monitor.

 Many times, a seizure can be observed.
-If anyone on the medical team witnesses signs of a seizure, such as the body going limp, the baby losing consciousness, or the baby staring and / or making bicycle “pedaling” movements, EEG monitoring and diagnosis of seizure activity must promptly take place.
+If anyone on the medical team witnesses signs of a seizure, such as the body going limp, the baby losing consciousness, or the baby staring and/or making bicycle “pedaling” movements, EEG monitoring and diagnosis of seizure activity must promptly take place.

 If a seizure is diagnosed, the underlying cause must be found and timely treated.
 Very close monitoring must also occur if antiepileptic therapy is initiated.
 Seizure treatment can be dangerous in many ways, including being toxic to the brain.
 In addition to standard monitoring, medical staff must monitor drug levels in the blood, as well as liver and kidney function.

 Failure to timely diagnose and treat seizure activity is negligence, and this includes failure to treat the seizure’s underlying cause.
 Failure to properly monitor a baby that is given medication, and failure to properly administer seizure medications can be dangerous and negligent.
 If this negligence leads to injury in the baby, it is medical malpractice.
-If your baby suffered from seizures and has permanent disabilities, such as cerebral palsy or intellectual disabilities, please contact the nationally recognized birth injury attorneys at Reiter & Walsh ABC Law Centers.
+If your baby suffered from seizures and has permanent disabilities, such as cerebral palsy or intellectual disabilities, please contact the birth injury attorneys at Reiter & Walsh ABC Law Centers.